Gateway STEM High School: History

 Gateway opened as John O'Fallon Technical High School in 1956, named in honor of John O'Fallon.
 Under its former name it opened in August 1992, in response to a court order mandating the establishment of a high technology magnet school.
 The school integrates a strong academic curriculum emphasizing mathematics and science with career preparation in highly technical fields.
 Accelerated and advanced placement courses are available for students.
 Inquiry, innovation, creativity and exploration are encouraged throughout the school.
 In June 2012 The School was renamed as Gateway STEM High School or Gateway Science Technology Engineering and Mathematics High School.

 Gateway was one of ten schools recognized as a New American High School by the United States Department of Education in 1996.
 Gateway serves as a model school and is visited regularly by educators from the U.S. and elsewhere.
 The school also has the long time Music and Band instructor Steven Hill who has been at the school since its opening in 1992.

 Student body

 The school has 970 students, who are accepted on a lottery basis.
 Approximately 200 of the students have disabilities, including severe orthopedic disabilities, learning disabilities, and behavior challenges.
 Gateway accepts gifted students.

 Academics

 At the ninth and tenth grade level students are in 'houses' of 85 to 100 students supported by four teachers (covering English, social studies, math, and science, respectively) and a counselor.
 The school is designed to integrate academic and technological education in career clusters that require students to have a strong background in mathematics and science.
 All the students take a broad mathematics curriculum, biology, chemistry, and physics.

-Going into their junior year, students pick a career strand, or 'major', within one of four specialty areas:
+Going into their junior year, students pick a career strand, or 'major', within one of several specialty areas: